jvermeir/ShoppingList/log.md

 This file is a history of the experiments I've done and what I learned along the way.

+## 20240104

+Replaced all MockBeans and MockMvc with SpringBootTest.

+## 20240102

+added shoppinglist edit form

+todo:
+- refactor api: move logic out of shoppinglist.kt into separate files, improve test coverage
+- refactor front end components: move queries in separate file. check for duplication
+- update frameworks and libraries in front end

 ## 20231224

 Moved + button to the right side of the edit recipeIngredient dialog using